Derryn Hinch: Radio

 In 1978, Hinch had a morning program on 3XY.
-In 1979, Hinch moved to 3AW, hosting a successful morning program for eight years.
+In 1979, he moved to 3AW and presented a successful morning program for eight years.
 In 1987, he left radio to host Hinch At Seven on television.

-During the 1990s, he had a brief stint presenting talkback on Adelaide station 5DN, before returning to 3AW in 2000 to host Nightline.
+During the 1990s, he had a brief stint presenting a talkback radio program on Adelaide station 5DN before returning to 3AW in 2000 to host Nightline.
 In 2001, he began a two-year stint at 3AK before returning to 3AW to host the drive-time program in 2003.
 He was often absent from the programs due to suspension, poor health and house arrest.
 In August 2012, it was announced that Hinch's contract would not be renewed by 3AW, and he would be replaced by financial commentator Tom Elliott.
-He is the Melbourne correspondent for New Zealand radio network Newstalk ZB and often presents political commentaries on the station.
+He was later a Melbourne correspondent for New Zealand radio network Newstalk ZB and often presented political commentaries on the station.

 In 2010 he was inducted into the Australian Commercial Radio Hall of Fame.

 Acting

+In 1979, Rennie Ellis photographed a shirtless Hinch reading newspapers in bed with topless model Alyson Best for Playboy.
+Hinch told BuzzFeed that he was broke at the time and needed the $300 fee.
+An interview with Hinch appeared in Australian Playboy in April 1984.

+Hinch made cameo appearances on Fast Forward, which was the same sketch show where he was parodied as Hunch, played by Steve Vizard.
+Hinch appeared as himself, in a minor role, in the 2000 film The Wog Boy with Nick Giannopoulos, and reprised the role in its 2022 sequel, Wog Boys Forever.
 In September 2008, Hinch had a four-week run as The Criminologist (narrator) in the Australian tour of The Rocky Horror Show.
-He also appeared as himself, in a minor role, in the 2000 film The Wog Boy with Nick Giannopoulos, and reprised the role in its 2022 sequel, Wog Boys Forever.
-Hinch also made cameo appearances on Fast Forward, which was the same sketch show where he was parodied as Hunch, played by Steve Vizard.
-Hinch played the role of Senator in 2016 movie The Colour of Darkness.
+Hinch played the role of a senator in the 2016 movie The Colour of Darkness, which was filmed two years before he actually was elected to the Australian Senate.

 Politics

-In 2015, Hinch established Derryn Hinch's Justice Party, and was subsequently elected to the Australian Senate as senator for Victoria at the 2016 double dissolution election on 2 July 2016.
-At the age of 73, he became the oldest new member ever elected to the Australian parliament.
-His party's main emphasis is on criminal justice reform, including tougher sentences for violent and sexual offenders, no bail for those accused of a serious violent offence, parole reform, and a public register of sex offenders.
-Other positions include equal rights for all citizens regardless of race, religion or sexual orientation, tougher laws against animal cruelty, and support for voluntary euthanasia.
-Following the announcement of the 2016 Senate election results, other Senators negotiated, against Hinch's objections, to allocate him a three-year rather than a six-year Senate term.
+In 2015, Hinch established Derryn Hinch's Justice Party.
+He was subsequently elected to the Australian Senate as a senator for Victoria at the 2016 double dissolution election on 2 July 2016.
+At the age of 72, he became the second oldest new member ever elected to the Australian parliament.
+His party's main emphasis was on criminal justice reform, including tougher sentences for violent and sexual offenders, no bail for those accused of a serious violent offence, parole reform and a public register of sex offenders.
+Other positions included equal rights for all citizens regardless of race, religion or sexual orientation, tougher laws against animal cruelty and support for voluntary euthanasia.
+Following the announcement of the 2016 Senate election results, other senators negotiated, against Hinch's objections, to allocate him a three-year rather than a six-year Senate term.